Science and Global Security:

 Ed Skoudis is the founder of Counter Hack, an organization that designs, builds, and operates popular “infosec challenges” and simulations including CyberCity, NetWars, Cyber Quests, and Cyber Foundations.
 As director of the CyberCity project, Ed oversees the development of missions that help train “cyber warriors” in how to defend the kinetic assets of a physical, miniaturized city.
 Ed’s expertise includes hacker attacks and defenses, incident response, and malware analysis, with over fifteen years of experience in information security.
 Adapted from: www.sans.org/instructors/ed-skoudis.

-- G. Conti, M. Weigand, E. Skoudis, D. Raymond, T. Cook, and T. Arnold, Towards a Cyber Leader Course Modeled on Army Ranger School, Small Wars Journal, April 2014.
+- PLACEHOLDER READING 2: G. Conti, M. Weigand, E. Skoudis, D. Raymond, T. Cook, and T. Arnold, Towards a Cyber Leader Course Modeled on Army Ranger School, Small Wars Journal, April 2014.
+(BB)

-Unmanned aerial vehicles (UAVs), or “drones,” are playing an increasingly important (and controversial) role in modern warfare.
-They are now routinely used for surveillance missions, where they overcome some of the shortcomings of satellites, but drones have increasingly also been used for strike missions, especially by the U.S. military since 2002.
-Targeting and firing decisions still involve human operators, but there is an ongoing debate about taking humans “out of the loop” to further improve the military performance of this weapon system.
-This trend could eventually lead to fully autonomous weapons, which, once activated, would select and engage targets without further intervention by a human operator.
-Autonomous weapon systems would rely on advances in machine learning and artificial intelligence to draw conclusions about whether to engage a target.
+The Future 3: Machine Learning and Superintelligence (Apr.
+25 and 27).
+Recent years have seen unprecedented progress in the field of machine learning, which gives computers the ability to learn from data.
+Two major types of machine learning are currently being distinguished: In supervised machine learning, a program is trained on a set of (“labeled”) training data to reach conclusions about new (“unlabeled”) data, effectively making predictions about the future.
+In unsupervised machine learning, a program is given unlabeled data and must find patterns and relationships therein, i.e., discover hidden structures in a dataset.
+With regard to military applications, the pace of progress in machine learning has already to an important debate about the possibility of autonomous weapons, which, once activated, would select and engage targets without further intervention by a human operator.
 Some experts consider this development inevitable; others consider it highly problematic and see autonomous weapons as violating principles of humanity.
-Looking further ahead, and currently in the realm of science fiction, there may be autonomous systems that match or exceed human-level intelligence and achieve what some call “superintelligence.”
+Looking further ahead, and currently in the realm of science fiction, there may be autonomous systems that match and eventually exceed human-level intelligence and achieve what some call “superintelligence.”
 If such systems should be developed at all and, if they are, how to ensure that they remain benevolent once they exist, has been considered one of the “most momentous questions that our species will ever confront.”
 In this unit, we will explore the security implications of these (possible) developments.

 - E. Ackerman, We Should Not Ban ‘Killer Robots,’ and Here’s Why, IEEE Spectrum, July 29, 2015.